pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * Lots of cool features
 * Works more as a container rather than a platform.
 * Has excellent support for Windows.
 Has an MSI, Executable, etc
+* Needs to fight the impression of being a giant library.
+It is actually small.

 Jannis Leidel (Django Project)
 --------------------------------